jtannas/js-charting/README.md

 ### `.gitignore`
 Tells git which files to exclude from version control.

-### `graphing-defaults.json`
-This file contains the default settings for the graphing API as a JSON object.
-The setting therein can be overridden through the options parameter of the `drawBarChart` API.

 ### `index.html`
 The index.html is for demonstrating the API once it is built.
 The intent is to be able to open the file in a browser and see the results.